LeToNode/Play2.0-CN-doc/javaGuide/JavaRouting.md

 ## The routes file syntax

-The `conf/routes` file is the configuration file used by the Router.
-This file lists all the routes needed by the application.
-Each route consists of an HTTP method + URI pattern associated with a call to an action method.
+`conf/routes` is the configuration file used by the router.
+This file lists all of the routes needed by the application.
+Each route consists of an HTTP method and URI pattern associated with a call to an action method.

 Let’s see what a route definition looks like: